GoogleChrome/web.dev/src/site/content/en/blog/cors-rfc1918-feedback/index.md

 browser and require internal devices to opt-in to requests from the public internet.

-We are looking for feedback from developers who build servers for a private network and see how this change will impact the ecosystem.
+To understand how this change impacts the web ecosystem, we are looking for feedback from developers who build servers for private networks.

 ## What's wrong with the status quo?